Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 • Numerator:

-The number of hospital admissions due to unintentional carbon monoxide poisoning by county, age, and gender within a given year.
+The number of hospital admissions due to unintentional carbon monoxide poisoning by county within a given year.

 • Denominator:

-Number of persons living in New Mexico in a given year, by county, age and gender.
+Number of persons living in New Mexico in a given year by county.

 Data Issues